The Ultimate Guide to CMMS

 Audit and certifications - A CMMS tracks every action put into the system.
 This means an asset's maintenance history can be easily audited.
 In addition to being able to confirm that your company's machinery is being well cared for, having such information readily available is advantageous in the event of an accident or insurance claim.
 Such accessible information can help an inspector verify that the proper maintenance was carried on your machinery.
 Likewise, you can rely on one place to check for ISO certification information.

 What to Look for when purchasing CMMS SoftwareCustomization - What works well for one company isn't always to best fit for another.
 You should be able to customize your CMMS to fit your exact business requirements.
-It's no use having and paying for features that you don't need, just as it makes no sense paying for a CMMS that only offers part of what you want.
+It's no use having and paying for features that you don't need, just as it makes no sense paying for a CMMS that only offers limitations.

 Cost - Budgets are the bane of every business, but being able to stick to one is an indicator of success.
 Your CMMS should provide what you need without breaking the bank.
 There are many CMMS pricing programs available for business owners who aren't ready to shell out heaps of money.
 Some offer monthly payment subscriptions while others require an upfront fee.
 Go for the one that makes the most sense for your company budget.